apache/flink/docs/tutorials/streaming_analytics.md

 Each event arrives after some delay, and these delays vary, so some events are delayed more than others.
 One simple approach is to assume that these delays are bounded by some maximum delay.
 Flink refers to this strategy as *bounded-out-of-orderness* watermarking.
-It's easy to imagine more complex approaches to watermarking, but for most applications a fixed delay works well enough.
+It is easy to imagine more complex approaches to watermarking, but for most applications a fixed delay works well enough.

 ### Latency vs. Completeness